 Water quality standards are established by the US Environmental Protection Agency, then adopted or made more stringent by the state’s delegated authority.
-For South Carolina, this is the South Carolina Department of Health and Environmental Control (SCDHEC).
-SCDHEC establishes water quality standards which waterways must meet.
+For South Carolina, this is the South Carolina Department of Environmental Services (SCDES).
+SCDES establishes water quality standards which waterways must meet.
 If the waterway does not meet its standard on a frequent basis (such as nitrogen), then the waterway becomes listed for that parameter on the state’s biannual 303(d) List of Impaired Waterbodies.

 Basic measurements that are used to determine a river’s health are the following: